 Credit Default Swaps.
 In a credit default swap, the credit default protection buyer makes periodic payments, known as premiums, to the credit default protection seller.
 In return, the credit default protection seller will make a payment to the credit default protection buyer upon the occurrence of a specified credit event.
 A credit default swap can refer to a single issuer or asset, a basket of issuers or assets or index of assets, each known as the reference entity or underlying asset.
 A Client Account could act as either the buyer or the seller of a credit default swap.
 A Client Account could buy or sell credit default protection on a basket of issuers or assets, even if a number of the underlying assets referenced in the basket are lower-quality debt securities.
-In an unhedged credit default swap, a Client Account buys credit default protection on a single issuer or asset, a basket of issuers or assets or asset, a basket of issuers or assets or asset asset of the underlying asset set of issuers or assets or assets or asset as basket of issuers or assets, even if a number of the underlying asset referenced in the basket are lower-quality debt securities.
 In an unhedged credit default swap, a Client Account buys credit default protection on a single issuer or asset, a basket of issuers or assets or index of assets without owning the underlying asset or debt issued by the reference entity.
 Credit default swaps involve greater and different risks than investing directly in the referenced asset, because, in addition to market risk, credit default swaps include liquidity, counterparty and operational risk.

 Credit default swaps allow Client Accounts to acquire or reduce credit exposure to a particular issuer, asset or basket of assets.
 If a swap agreement calls for payments by a Client Account, the Client Account must be prepared to make such payments when due.
 If a Client Account is the credit default protection seller, the Client Account will experience a loss if a credit event occurs and the credit of the reference entity or underlying asset has deteriorated.
 If a Client Account is the credit default protection buyer, the Client Account will be required to pay premiums to the credit default protection seller.
 In the case of a physically settled credit default swap in which a Client Account is the protection seller, the Client Account must be prepared to pay par for and take possession of the debt of a defaulted issuer delivered to the Client Account by the credit default protection buyer.
 Any loss would be partially offset by the premium payments the Client Account receives as the seller of credit default protection.
-If a Client Account sells (writes) a credit default swap, it currently intends to segregate the full notional value of the swap, except if the Client Account sells a credit default swap on an index with certain characteristics (i.e., on a broad based index and cash settled) where NBIA believes segregating only the amount out of the money more appropriately represents the exposure of the Client Account.
+If a Client Account sells (writes) a credit default swap, it currently intends to segregate the full notional value of the swap, except if the Client Account sells a credit default swap on an index with certain characteristics (i.e.,, on a broad based index and cash settled) where NBIA believes segregating only the amount out of the money more appropriately represents the exposure of the Client Account.